lechien73/simple_form_mailer/README.md

 $reCaptcha_version = 2;
 ```

+### Upload mail.php

+After you have made the necessary configuration changes to mail.php, save it and upload it to your web server.

 ### Setting up your form

 Your form needs to have its action set to mail.php, as follows: